Information for IROS Associate Editors

 No more that 10-15% of submitted papers will be rejected without review.

-The ICRB has a strict review quality policy: every submitted paper must receive at least two substantial reviews.
+The ICPRB has a strict review quality policy: every submitted paper must receive at least two substantial reviews.
 An AE should reject any sub-standard review received - e.g., too short or shallow.
 It is also the AE's responsibility to see that reviews are constructive and not diminishing the authors' efforts, even when they have to be negative or very negative.
 Relevant information about the reviewing process is described in the page 2017 IROS Reviewer Information.

 Selecting appropriate reviewers is critical in order to have a quality and timely review process.
 The most important criteria is for the reviewer to have the appropriate expertise.
 Candidate reviewers may include leading researchers in the topic area, colleagues who are familiar with the topic, authors of papers on the reference list, authors of relevant papers that have been previously presented at IROS or in other high-profile journals and conferences.
 Generally, a key idea to secure reviewers is to align the interest of reviewers with ours: the paper is on a topic that they would really like to see or to say something about.
 Having reviewers who are interested in going over the manuscript helps alleviate the need of repeatedly sending reminder messages, and avoids the need for AEs to write detailed comments themselves to supplement shallow and not-to-the-point reviews.